I have an uncle who used to sing the craziest (and often off-color songs).

 Using memory techniques to memorize poetry, or even song lyrics, is easier than it seems.

 The entire song took me just over forty minutes to commit to long term memory.
-Even though it’s been a few years since I’ve sang the whole thing, I still remember most of it.
+Even though it’s been a few years since I’ve sang the whole thing, I still remember most of the lyrics to this day.

-For more examples, check out this discussion with Guru Viking where he throws Shakespeare at me to memorize in real time:
+For more examples and demonstrations from me, check out this discussion with Guru Viking where he throws Shakespeare at me to memorize in real time:

 Step one: Use the Memory Palace Technique